Serhii Sternenko: After Euromaidan

+Assassination attempts

 On 9 October 2019, the General Prosecutor's Office of Ukraine sent a criminal case involving attacks on civil activist Serhii Sternenko in Odesa to the Main Investigation Directorate of the SBU to check the information about the possible involvement of local authorities and police of the Odesa city.
 Earlier in 2018, the Odesa police launched criminal proceedings under Part 1, Article 15, Part 1, Article 115 (attempted murder) of the Criminal Code of Ukraine due to an assassination attempt on activist Serhii Sternenko.
 The attack on Sternenko took place right next to his place of residence in Odesa during night time hours.
 The Sternenko's assailants were not residents of Odesa.
-During 2018 there were at least three attacks on Sternenko, one of which led to death of one of the attackers.
-Following the death, one of the former attackers accused Sternenko of planned assassination against them.
-As witnessed by Isaikul himself, Sternenko attacked him and Kuznetsov while holding hands with his girlfriend and carrying groceries.
+During 2018 there were at least three attacks on Sternenko, one of which led to the death of one of the attackers.
+Consequently, one of the former attackers accused Sternenko of planned assassination against them.
+Isaikul said Sternenko attacked him and Ivan Kuznetsov while holding hands with his girlfriend and carrying groceries.
 The attack on Sternenko was one of several repressions against activists and journalists such as Kateryna Handziuk in 2018 throughout South Ukraine and Odesa in particular.
+Oleh Tatarov, a member of the Ministry of Internal Affairs during the Yanukovych government and now working as a presidential aide to Zelensky, had also requested that the Security Service of Ukraine investigate Sternenko for "intentional murder" and attempted murder over the case.

 A week after her appointment on 25 March 2020, the new Prosecutor General of Ukraine Iryna Venediktova held a formal meeting with the Minister of Internal Affairs Arsen Avakov to discuss the case about attack on Sternenko, but called it as the notorious case about murder of Ivan Kuznetsov.
 At the time of that meeting the case was under investigation in the Security Service of Ukraine.

 The senior prosecutor of the case, Andrii Radionov, refused to sign the suspicion in the court case involving the attack on Sternenko.
 He claimed that the case and the evidence in the case were biased and did not comply with the legislation of Ukraine.
 The case became resonant, and thus, on 12 June 2020, hundreds of activists gathered near the court walls in defense of Sternenko, while hundreds of security officers were called up on to restrain the people.

+On 1 May 2025, Sternenko announced that he had been shot and injured in an assassination attempt which he blamed on Russia and was thwarted by the Security Service of Ukraine, which arrested a suspect.